Contents

 Did you know that green tea, black tea, oolong tea, and other teas we usually drink, which differ in taste, aroma, and color, are all made from the same tea leaves?

-In this article, we will explain why black tea is called fermented tea and how the aroma of black tea is produced, along with the manufacturing process.
+In this article, we will explain the manufacturing process and characteristics of oxidized tea (black tea), including why it is called fermented tea and how the aroma is produced.

 Characteristics of manufacturing process of oxidized tea (black tea)